happilyeverafter95/toxic-comment-classifer/README.md

 This repo uses the Kaggle API to fetch the data sets.
 The Kaggle API requires a bit more work setting up:
 1. Create a Kaggle account
-2. Generate an API token from `kaggle.com/USERNAME/accounts`
+2. Generate an API token from `kaggle.com/USERNAME/account` (it will prompt you to download a `kaggle.json` file which contains the credentials)
 3. Set Kaggle credentials as environment variables:
 ```
 export KAGGLE_USERNAME = [kaggle username]